-BP and the Royal Opera House (ROH) have worked together for 28 years, making this the ROH's longest corporate partnership
+BP and the Royal Opera House (ROH) have worked together for 30 years, making this the ROH's longest corporate partnership

-During that time, over half a million people across the country have enjoyed free BP Big Screens relays of live performances showing world-class opera and ballet direct from one of the world's great opera houses.
+This important collaboration has enabled over 750,000 people, principally from the UK but now increasingly worldwide, to experience world-class opera and ballet performances through free BP Big Screens relays of live performances or via the internet.
 Others have joined in learning and participation projects from Aberdeen to London and beyond.
-We recently announced a further renewal of our partnership with the Royal Opera House until 2022 – ensuring that many more people will have access to the best of the UK's culture well in to the future.
+We recently announced a further renewal of our partnership until 2022 – ensuring that many more people will have access to the best of the UK's culture well in to the future.

-BP Big Screens in 2016
+BP Big Screens

-BP Big Screens in 2017
+BP Big Screens in 2018